-Passive Intervention: The bystander tells the student who is perpetrating the inappropriate action that he is calling the police on his cell phone and stays nearby until law enforcement arrives.
+Passive Intervention: The bystander calls the police on his cell phone and stays nearby until law enforcement arrives.

 Referral: The bystander finds a campus official or other personnel as soon as possible and informs them of the incident.

 6.5 Reporting Sexual Violence